ibm-cloud-docs/Registry/container-registry-cli.md

 :   (Optional) Excludes the Vulnerability Advisor security status results from the output.
 If you don't need the security status results as part of your `ibmcloud cr image-digests` output, you can use this option to increase performance.

 `--va`
 :   (Optional) Includes the Vulnerability Advisor security status results in the output.
-Use this option to ensure that you are ready for [{{site.data.keyword.registrylong_notm}} CLI plug-in version 1.0.0](/docs/Registry?topic=Registry-registry_notices_lists).
 You can use the `--va` option with the `--restrict` option to receive just the information that you require.

 ### Example
 {: #bx_cr_image_digests_example}